mentacity/doc/digital_ocean_lamp/process_documentation.md

 			3. Copy the URL of the repository
 			4. git remote add origin http://pathto/lamp_server_setup.git
 			5. git push -u origin master
 ---

 ### Check Your GitHub Repo
 - create a new directory elsewhere called test_lamp
 - git clone <path_to_your_repo]
-- does your new directory contain
+- does your new directory contain the same files as your local repo?
+- if so then you have successfully completed part I
 ---

-### Demo to Instructor Part I is complete
+### Demo to Instructor that Part I is complete

 ## Part II Setup an Image in the Cloud (Digital Ocean Droplet)
 - Guide: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-centos-7